ronming1303/ronming1303.github.io/index.md

 I am quite interested in quantitaive investment, quantitative risk management and decentralized finance topics.
 I wrote some articles (Including Financial Mathematics, Statistics, Probability, Defi, Simulation, etc) during the past few years, some of them are wrote in Chinese and published on [Zhihu](https://www.zhihu.com/people/liu-ru-ming-8/posts), the rest are wrote in English and can be found in my [Github repository](https://github.com/ronming1303/Ruming-Liu-PDF-Document).
 I also did some academic projects during my University study.
 These projects and articles can also be found below.

 ### Projects and Dissertation
+- [Sentiment in the Cross Section of Cryptocurrency Returns](https://github.com/ronming1303/Ruming-Liu-PDF-Document/blob/main/121523%20Sentiment%20in%20the%20Cross%20Section%20of%20%20Cryptocurrency%20Returns.pdf): _We find an anomoly associated with the cryptocurrency market sentiment.
+Our findings indicate that cryptos with high sensitivities to sentiment tend to yield lower returns in the following period.
+We introduce a sentiment factor to explain the sentiment-related anomoly._
+- [Front-running Game Between Miners and Traders in Blockchain](https://github.com/ronming1303/Ruming-Liu-PDF-Document/blob/main/Front_running_Game_in_Blockchain.pdf): _We discussed the equlibrium model of a game in DPoS.
+We form a signalling game between the miners (validators) and traders (voters).
+We analyze some situations in which the DPoS blockchain may fail.
+We discuss in some situations, blockchain can work under the collaboration._
 - [The Thoughts on the Internationalization of Chinese RMB(EN)](https://github.com/ronming1303/Ruming-Liu-PDF-Document/blob/main/Toughts%20on%20the%20Internationalization%20of%20Chinese%20RMB%20%7C%20Ruming%20Liu.pdf):
 _The dissertation of my Bachelor's Degree.
 It compares the development of RMB with other international currencies and forecasts the future of RMB from macro-economics and politics point of view._
 - [A Possible Way to Search Pairs Trading Arbitrage(EN)](https://github.com/ronming1303/Ruming-Liu-PDF-Document/blob/main/A%20Possible%20Way%20to%20Search%20Pairs%20Trading%20Arbitrage.pdf):